SmartlyDressedGames/Unturned-Docs/u3-sdk/legacy-id-availability.rst

 #.
 Press ``F1`` in the main menu **Workshop** sub-menu.
 #.
 Click **Export Asset IDs**.
 #.
 Open ``Extras/AssetIDs/All Assets/Grouped by Legacy Category``.
 #.
-Each legacy asset category (e.g., Items) has a corresponding ``Legacy ID Availability.csv`` file listing IDs and whether they are reserved for vanilla content.
+Each legacy asset category (e.g., Items) has a corresponding ``Legacy ID Availability.csv`` file listing IDs and whether they are reserved for core content.